1983 Independence Bowl: Background

 The Rebels tied for 3rd in the Southeastern Conference, in their first bowl appearance since 1971.
 The Falcons had finished 2nd in the Western Athletic Conference, but they were making their 2nd straight bowl game, the first time they had made consecutive bowl games in school history.
 This was the first Independence Bowl for either team.

 Game summary

 In a rain drenched game, the Falcons led 6-0 on two field goals by Sean Pavlich from 44 and 39 yards out.
 Ole Miss halved the lead on 39 yarder from Neil Teevan in the 3rd, but Pavlich's 27 yarder in the same quarter proved to be the last score of the game.
-Marty Louthan went 6-of-7 for 71 yards, and Buford McGee rushed 22 times for 111 yards for the Falcons.
-In a losing effort, Mike Brown ran for 91 yards on 12 carries.
-Kelly Powell threw 11-of-27 for 138 yards, with 2 interceptions.
+Marty Louthan went 6-of-7 for 71 yards, and Mike Brown ran for 91 yards on 12 carries for the Falcons.
+In a losing effort, Buford McGee rushed 22 times for 111 yards and Kelly Powell threw 11-of-27 for 138 yards, with 2 interceptions.